-Approximately 66ha of agricultural land will be required for the proposed scheme.
-Of this 21.6 ha are required for construction compounds and traffic diversions and will be returned to the land owners when construction is completed.
-The area of land in the study area will be reduced by 34% during construction.
-One farm yard will be directly affected and the entrance lane to a farm yard will be severed.
+Approximately 2.9ha of agricultural land will be required for the construction of the scheme during the construction phase.
+1.5ha will be required for construction compounds and will be returned to the land owners when construction is completed.
+The area of land in the study area will be reduced by 32% during construction.

-The potential magnitude of impact on agriculture due to land loss during the construction phase would be very high if mitigation was not put in place and the functionality of the study area is high therefore this impact would be considered to be of High significance.
+The potential magnitude of impact on agriculture due to land loss during the construction phase would be very high if mitigation was not put in place and the functionality of the study area is very low therefore this impact would be considered to be of Low significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-When these mitigation measures are taken into consideration, the magnitude of construction phase impact is very high and significance of the construction phase impact remains high.
+When these mitigation measures are taken into consideration, the magnitude of construction phase impact is very high and is considered to be of Low significance.
 This impact cannot be completely mitigated.